EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 log_level:
    verbosity of the output.
-Options include: "info", "critical".
+Options include: "info" and "critical", the highest and lowest level of verbosity.

 equilibirum_variable
    whether equilibrium of `demand` or `prices` should be sought.
 Defaults to `demand`.